Singapore: Handling Financial Services Investigations

 Regarding legal advice privilege, the Court of Appeal accepted that applying the English position at law, communications to and from a third party were not protected by legal advice privilege and the auditors would not be regarded as agents of communication for the purposes of legal advice privilege.
 The court, however, strongly endorsed the decision of the Australian Federal Court in Pratt Holdings Pty Ltd v Commissioner of Taxation,21 which suggested a broader and more flexible approach that was 'principled, logically coherent and yet practical'.
 In Pratt Holdings, communications from third parties were accorded legal advice privilege by focusing on the nature of the function the third party performed, rather than the nature of the third party's legal relationship with the party that engaged it.
 Such an approach accords with modern commercial reality, with parties often engaging the assistance of third-party experts who are not lawyers, and is particularly apposite in cases of large commercial fraud where the victims need expert advice, not only to protect themselves from future fraud, but also to determine the rights and liabilities in connection with the fraud.
 It would appear to follow from this that legal advice privilege applied to any such legal advice embedded in, or that formed an integral part of, the draft reports, even though the draft reports themselves were drafted by the third-party auditors and forwarded directly to APBS by those auditors.
 The Court of Appeal, however, did not decide on whether the draft auditors' report was subject to legal advice privilege, as this issue was not argued by APBS's counsel.

-In 2012, the Evidence (Amendment) Bill was passed, extending legal professional privilege to communications with in-house counsel made for the dominant purpose of seeking legal advice.25 There are, however, exceptions to the claim of privilege over documents and information.
-Section 128(2) of the Evidence Act (EA) expressly provides that legal advice privilege will not apply to ‘any communications made in furtherance of any illegal purpose' and ‘any fact observed by any advocate or solicitor in the course of his [or her] employment as such showing that any crime or fraud has been committed since the commencement of his [or her] employment'.
-In Gelatissimo Ventures (S) Pte Ltd and others v Singapore Flyer Pte Ltd,26 it was held that despite the literal wording of section 131 of the EA, which suggests that litigation privilege is an absolute privilege, it is similarly subject to common law ‘fraud and crime' exceptions.
-Where the common law ‘fraud and crime' exceptions apply, legal professional privilege can no longer be successfully sustained.
+In 2012, the Evidence (Amendment) Bill was passed, extending legal professional privilege to communications with in-house counsel made for the dominant purpose of seeking legal advice.26 The Singapore Court of Appeal in ARX v Comptroller of Income Tax 5 SLR 59027 has also since clarified that such privilege will extend to communications that existed prior to the Evidence (Amendment) Bill.
+There are, however, exceptions to the claim of privilege over documents and information.
+Section 128(2) of the Evidence Act (EA) expressly provides that legal advice privilege will not apply to 'any communications made in furtherance of any illegal purpose' and 'any fact observed by any advocate or solicitor in the course of his [or her] employment as such showing that any crime or fraud has been committed since the commencement of his [or her] employment'.
+In Gelatissimo Ventures (S) Pte Ltd and others v Singapore Flyer Pte Ltd,28 it was held that despite the literal wording of section 131 of the EA, which suggests that litigation privilege is an absolute privilege, it is similarly subject to common law 'fraud and crime' exceptions.
+Where the common law 'fraud and crime' exceptions apply, legal professional privilege can no longer be successfully sustained.

 In order that privilege may be maintained and not inadvertently waived, particularly under circumstances where the reports from internal investigations are required to be submitted to the regulators, mandate letters and strict communication protocols should be implemented at the commencement of any investigation.
 Should the investigation include a cross-border element, it is often critical to establish at the outset the extent to which legal professional privilege may be effective given that not all jurisdictions recognise legal professional privilege and even for those that do, there are differences in what types of communications are regarded as being as privileged.
-For example, the English High Court in The Director of the Serious Fraud Office v Eurasian Natural Resources Corporation Ltd27 recently decided that the legal advice privilege did not protect communications from a corporation's employees to its investigating external counsel for the purposes of enabling the corporation to obtain legal advice regarding a potential investigation by the Serious Fraud Office.
+For example, the English High Court in The Director of the Serious Fraud Office v Eurasian Natural Resources Corporation Ltd 29 (SFO v ENRC) decided that the legal advice privilege did not protect communications from a corporation's employees to its investigating external counsel for the purposes of enabling the corporation to obtain legal advice regarding a potential investigation by the Serious Fraud Office.
 This case has not been considered by the Singapore courts but the judgment of Singapore Court of Appeal in Skandinaviska suggests that this position may not be followed in Singapore.
+It should be noted that the English Court of Appeal has since granted leave for the ENRC to appeal the High Court's decision, and that the appeal is intended to be heard in July 2018.
+The outcome of the appeal will likely provide some much needed clarity and certainty over the scope of legal professional privilege and the communications to which it would be extended to.

 Cooperation and enforcement

 Financial institutions and their directors, officers and employees in Singapore are obliged to cooperate with regulatory investigations by the aforementioned authorities.
-For example, the failure to attend police interviews, to produce a document or electronic record, to give information to a public servant when one is legally bound to, or the giving of false statements are offences under Chapters X and XI of the Penal Code.
-Also, the failure to appear before the MAS and to render all reasonable assistance in connection with investigations, and failure to produce accounts for inspection are offences under Part IX of the SFA.
+For example, the failure to attend police interviews, produce a document or electronic record or give information to a public servant when one is legally bound to, or the giving of false statements are offences under Chapters X and XI of the Penal Code.
+Also, the failure to appear before the MAS and to render all reasonable assistance in connection with investigations and failure to produce accounts for inspection are offences under Part IX of the SFA.

 As mentioned above, in the area of competition law, full co-operation would result in more lenient treatment under the formal leniency regime.

 In terms of enforcement, corporate entities can be subject to criminal and civil liability for their employees' misconduct.
 A company may be held liable for its employee's conduct if the latter is considered the directing mind and will of the company.
-Further, depending on the nature of market misconduct,30 companies can be held liable under the SFA for market misconduct committed by employees if the market misconduct was committed with the companies' consent or connivance,31 or attributable to the companies' negligence in failing to prevent or detect the employee's market misconduct.32
+Further, depending on the nature of market misconduct,32 companies can be held liable under the SFA for market misconduct committed by employees if the market misconduct was committed with the companies' consent or connivance,33 or attributable to the companies' negligence in failing to prevent or detect the employee's market misconduct.34

 Investigations commenced in July 2012.
 In September 2012, the MAS then extended the scope of the review to non-deliverable forwards, a form of foreign exchange (FX) derivative.
 Targeted financial institutions were asked to complete their internal investigations and submit their reports to the MAS within a stated time.